 Despite what many people believe, bad breath is NOT normal in dogs or cats – it is usually a sign of a bacterial infection in your pet’s mouth.
 As in humans, infection in the mouth can lead to bacteria migrating to other places in the body, including the heart, kidneys and brain.
 If you are concerned that your pet may have something going on in his or her mouth – or if you are unsure, please do not wait to have a veterinarian have a look.

 Many owners are unsure if their animal needs dental care – it can be difficult to look in your pet’s mouth, but dental care is VERY important for overall health.
-For this reason, dental exams are always free at Qualicum Beach Animal Hospital, not just during “Dental Month”.
+For this reason, dental exams are always included in our annual wellness exams at Qualicum Beach Animal Hospital, not just during “Dental Month”.
 When you schedule a dental exam, the veterinarian will look in your pet’s mouth to assess whether or not you pet needs a teeth cleaning, teeth extracted, or other procedures.
 Then the veterinarian can give you a written estimate, and go over the details with you.

 In cases where there are signs of infection or pain, antibiotics and pain medication may be prescribed prior to a dental procedure.
 If we are planning on performing a dental under anesthetic, it is likely that bloodwork will be performed to ensure that your pet is healthy enough to undergo the procedure.
 The safety of your pet is our main concern!